Flags and Configs

 deepeval test run test_example.py -iVerbose Mode

-The -v flag (with no arguments) allows you to turn on verbose_mode for all metrics ran using deepeval test run.
-Not supplying the -v flag will default each metric's verbose_mode to its value at instantiation.
+The -v flag (with no arguments) allows you to turn on verboseMode for all metrics.
+Not supplying the -v flag will default each metric's verboseMode to its value at instantiation.

 deepeval test run test_example.py -vSkip Test Cases

-The -s flag (with no arguments) allows you to skip metric executions where the test case has missing//insufficient parameters (such as retrieval_context) that is required for evaluation.
-An example of where this is helpful is if you're using a metric such as the ContextualPrecisionMetric but don't want to apply it when the retrieval_context is None.
+The -s flag (with no arguments) allows you to skip metric executions where the test case has missing/insufficient parameters (such as retrieval_context) that is required for evaluation.
+An example of where this is helpful is if you're using a metric such as the ContextualPrecisionMetric but don't want to apply it when the retrieval context is empty.

 deepeval test run test_example.py -sIdentifier

-The -id flag followed by a string allows you to name test runs and better identify them on Confident AI.
+Name test runs to better identify them on Confident AI.
 An example of where this is helpful is if you're running automated deployment pipelines, have deployment IDs, or just want a way to identify which test run is which for comparison purposes.

-deepeval test run test_example.py -id "My Latest Test Run"Display Mode
+deepeval test run test_example.py -id "My Latest Test Run"When evaluating with evaluate() instead, pass identifier to achieve the same:

 The -d flag followed by a string of "all", "passing", or "failing" allows you to display only certain test cases in the terminal.
 For example, you can display "failing" only if you only care about the failing test cases.